cloudflare/cloudflare-docs/content/workers/runtime-apis/headers.md

 {{<Aside type="note">}}

-When configuring Cloudflare Firewall Rules, do not match on this header.
-Firewall Rules are applied before Cloudflare adds the `CF-Worker` header.
+When configuring firewall rules, do not match on this header.
+Firewall rules are applied before Cloudflare adds the `CF-Worker` header.
 Instead, use the `cf.worker.upstream_zone`(https://tinyurl.com/2wx4senh) dynamic field, which contains the same value and exists for the same purpose.

 {{</Aside>}}